-Most of the time we follow -hello or -hill with one of these questions.
+Most of the time we follow "hello" or "hi" with one of these questions.

 Careful!
 These questions should have very simple answers and should be focused on the positive or neutral.
 You should not answer with a list of everything you did during the day nor should you provide a negative answer.